vinhig/cleanax/README.md

 - [x] Flag corrupted image or non-image file
 - [ ] Flag duplicated images

+Features are demonstrated with the tests folder.
+The following images are flagged as noise:

+* 48971.png
+* 54987.png
+* 62410.png
+* 70864.png

 ## Performance

 Not gonna lie, it's surprisingly fast: